 The Vikings were yet another example of the blending of ancient pagan and Christian culture that would eventually create the Europe we know today.

-[72, Gothic Age, 1100s–1500s] Gothic was an architectural leap forward with taller and taller churches reaching for the heavens and filled with more and more light.
+[72, Gothic Age, mid 12th–mid 15th century] Gothic was an architectural leap forward with taller and taller churches reaching for the heavens and filled with more and more light.
 Fueled by their faith, Europeans built towering cathedrals to the glory of God.
 Each community tried to outdo the other.
 With churches featuring soaring naves supported by elaborate pointed arches and flooded with light, Gothic seemed to be emblematic of a Europe moving upward and onward.

-[73, Chartres Cathedral, Chartres; Notre-Dame Cathedral, Paris] The Gothic style was born in France in the 12th century.
+[73, Chartres Cathedral, early 13th century, Chartres; Notre-Dame Cathedral, late 12th century, Paris] The Gothic style was born in France in the 12th century.
 The cathedral in Chartres, one of the first, greatest, and most influential Gothic churches, captures the spirit of this "Age of Faith" as the Middle Ages were nick-named.
-Magnificent structures were built by the sweat of peasants, construction projects that dominated entire communities for generations… all for the glory of God.
+Magnificent structures were built by the sweat of peasants, construction projects that dominated entire communities for generations…all for the glory of God.
 Towering churches like this became sights which, for centuries, broke distant horizons, heartening the weary spirits of approaching pilgrims.

 [74, Amiens Cathedral] Gothic churches were taller and brighter than the earlier Romanesque.
 They were made with a skeleton of support.
 The key to Gothic is the pointed arch.
 A Romanesque church is built with round arches.
 With a round arch, the weight pushes down.
 But with a pointed arch, the weight pushes not down but out.
 As a tour guide, it's fun to demonstrate this by building a Gothic cathedral out of tourists.